wlandau/r-multiverse.github.io/review.md

 R-multiverse may remove a package from its own repositories at any time if the package violates R-multiverse policies.

-## Recommended licenses
+## Licenses

 The [Acceptable Use Policy](aup.md) prohibits packages that "violate any applicable laws, regulations, or third-party rights, including intellectual property rights".
-If a package has a valid open-source license, this ensures that distribution by R-multiverse does not violate the intellectual property rights of the package authors.
+Each package contributed to R-multiverse must have a valid open-source license to protect the intellectual property rights of the package authors.
 The following is a list of valid open-source licenses that the bot automatically accepts during reviews.

 * [Apache 2.0](https://opensource.org/license/apache-2-0)